ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 #### Update configuration (Optional)

 This is optional section and you can do it later as well.
 There are two ways to update the property file.
-You can follow any one of them.
+You can follow any one of these.

-**Option 1 : **  Update the configuration file through Web app.
+**Option 1 :**  Update the configuration file through Web app.
 The steps are available [here](../..//50-developer/04-update-config-settings-in-app).

-**Option 2: ** Update the configuration file directly as per the documentation [here](../..//50-developer/02-prepare-configuration-file).
+**Option 2:** Update the configuration file directly as per the documentation [here](../..//50-developer/02-prepare-configuration-file).
 But you need to restart the Backend app.